A conditional version of the second fundamental theorem of asset pricing in discrete time: The conditional no-arbitrage interval

-For every claim $H\in L^0_+(\cF_T)$ we define
+For every claim $H\in L^0_+(\Omega, \cF_T, P)$ we define

-Note that for an attainable claim $H$, $\cM^H_e = \cM_e$.
-The fundamental theorem of asset pricing implies immediately that the set of arbitrage-free prices is given by expectations under the risk-neutral measures, which we state here for clarity\footnote{The unconditional version of this result is, for example, given in Theorem 5.29 in \cite{follmer2011stochastic}.} It is an immediate consequence from the first fundamental theorem of asset pricing. \begin{prop} For every claim $H\in L^0_+(\cF_T)$,
+Note that for an attainable claim $H$, the equality $\cM^H_e = \cM_e$ holds.
+The fundamental theorem of asset pricing implies immediately that the set of arbitrage-free prices is given by expectations under the risk-neutral measures, which we state here for clarity.\footnote{The unconditional version of this result is, for example, given in Theorem 5.29 in \cite{FS}.}